-What I like and do not like, what and how I study, what unions I am a member of and my examination results, are examples of personal information about me that I can protect.
+What I like and don't like, what and how I study, what union I am a member of and my examination results, are examples of personal information about me that I can protect.

 Protection of privacy is about safeguarding people’s personal life and personal integrity.
 It also means having control of your own information and how it is used.

 Privacy is a fundamental right rooted in both the Norwegian Constitution and in the European Convention on Human Rights (ECHR).